solrudev/Ackpine/docs/guide/configuration.md

 `android.R.drawable.ic_dialog_alert` is used as a default icon.

-!!! info "Why custom classes?"
+!!! info "Why custom subclasses?"
     `ResolvableString` and `DrawableId` are persisted to a database, and Android resource IDs can change across builds.
 Custom subclasses resolve the resource ID at call time, keeping it up-to-date after app updates.
 See [this section](../architecture.md#resolvablestring-and-drawableid-persistence) for the full explanation.

 `ResolvableString` can also be useful outside of session parameters — for example, for displaying localized error messages or status text in your own UI.
 For such general-purpose strings that are not persisted in storage, use the simpler `ResolvableString.transientResource()` factory instead of defining custom subclasses: